bradfordd/AutomationTestStoreCypress/CypressAutomation/README.md

 npm run test
 ```

-To run the tests in headless mode, use the following command:
+To run the tests in headed mode, use the following command:

 ```
 npm run headTest